New Birth of Freedom Council: Camp Tuckahoe

 Camp Tuckahoe is the largest of four camps owned by the New Birth of Freedom Council, and is currently operated for use by both Boy Scouts and Cub Scouts.
 The 1300 acre site is located in York County, Pennsylvania, a few miles west of Dillsburg.

-The site was formerly a hunting camp which the Council purchased on March 21, 1947, to replace Camp Ganoga.
+The site was formerly a hunting camp which the Council purchased on March 21, 1947, to replace Camp Canoga.
 Construction on the property started in the spring of 1947, and the first camping season got underway the next year on June 27, 1948.
 Many of the later facilities where not present that first season, including the lake, troops cabins (the boys all slept in tents or lean-tos), and the memorial chapel.

 From the purchase of the land until part way through the first season, the camp was referred to as "South Mountain Camp" and also "South Mountain Memorial Scout Camp" (as a tribute to WWII servicemen).
 During the initial camp season, a contest was held to choose between the names "South Mountain", "Tuckahoe", and "Whippoorwill", and Tuckahoe won out.
 The name Tuckahoe is attributed to mean "Land of the Deer and the Fawn" in a Native American language.

 The Memorial Mall and adjoining Chapels are the centerpiece of Camp Tuckahoe.
 The Mall is an open area lined by hemlock trees that is often used for camp ceremonies and quiet activities.
 Each of the hemlock trees has been dedicated to a member of the "Council Eternal" (a Scout or Scouter who has died).
 Additional dedications are made annually when new names are added to the Memorial Wall.
 Another feature of the Mall is a reflection area where Scouts can read a bronze plaque bearing the words of Rudyard Kiplings's poem If— The recently renovated indoor chapel at the top of the mall was dedicated in memory of Rabbi Goode, one of the Four Chaplains from the troop transport Dorchester.

 An area of Camp Tuckahoe called "Cub World" is a special place within the camp that has programs and facilities specifically designed for boys ages 6–10.

 Themed areas include the Pirate Ship, Medieval Castle, Frontier Fort, and the TeePee Village.
 Sleeping arrangements are available in all four areas.
 Other more general use areas include the Nature Tree House, the Underground Mine, Physical Fitness trail, Cub Activity Field, and Cub Pavilion.
 Additionally there are Air Rifles, Action Archery (a sling shot course), and Archery Ranges, which tend to be heavily used during summer camp sessions.

 Each year, during the designated Cub Scout weeks, the activities in camp are based on a theme.
 During the week there are many activities centered around the theme of the year.
 These themes rotate on a 4-year cycle between Safari, Wild West, Knights of the Round Table, and Pirates of Camp Tuckahoe.
+However, there has been a deviation from the cycle over the past few years.
+2025's theme was Space, with the theme for Summer 2026 to be announced soon.